The Importance of the 2011 Women's Fifa World Cup

 Which event was the most important moment for Team Japan during the 2011 FIFA World Cup?

-Saki Kumagai Scores the World Cup Winning Goal
+Saki Kumagai Scores the World Cup Winning Goal for the Japanese Women's Soccer Team

 The Importance of Karina Maruyama to the 2011 World Cup is Another Reason